atenni/Principles/Life/L01 Embrace Reality and Deal With It.md

 Dreams + reality + determination = a successful life.

-## Truth – or, more precisely, an accurate undertanding of reality – is the essential foundation for any good outcome
+## Truth – or, more precisely, an accurate understanding of reality – is the essential foundation for any good outcome

-## Be radically open–minded and redically transparent
+## Be radically open–minded and radically transparent

 * Radical open–mindedness and radical transparency are invaluable for rapid learning and effective change.
 * Don't let fears of what others think of you stand in your way.
-* Embracing radical truth and radical transparemcy  will bring more meaningful work and more meaningful realationships.
+* Embracing radical truth and radical transparency  will bring more meaningful work and more meaningful relationships.

 ## Look to nature to learn how reality works